-- the need to address potential conflicts of interest In the 2013 policy, a Senior Administrator could be responsible for submitting an allegation, managing an inquiry, managing a hearing and also determining discipline.
-In the revised policy, the potential for conflicts of interest is reduced since the AVPR is only responsible for the inquiry and investigation, the Senior Administrator is responsible for discipline for employee groups as determined by collective agreements.
-Student discipline would be determined by the Hearing Board as required by the University of Saskatchewan Act. - the need for an improved process for Students -The 2013 policy required two hearing boards when investigating a breach by a student.
+• the need to address potential conflicts of interest - In the 2013 policy, a Senior Administrator could be responsible for submitting an allegation, managing an inquiry, managing a hearing and also determining discipline.
+In the revised policy, the potential for conflicts of interest is reduced for all University Members who are not members of the USFA whereby the AVPR is responsible for the inquiry and investigation and the Senior Administrator is responsible for discipline for employee groups as determined by collective agreements.
+Student discipline would be determined by the Hearing Board as required by the University of Saskatchewan Act.
+Senior Administrators remain responsible for the inquiry and investigation as well as discipline for USFA members.

+• the need for an improved process for Students -The 2013 policy required two hearing boards when investigating a breach by a student.
 It is extremely difficult for a student to endure two hearing boards, so the revised policy allows the allegation to be heard and if needed, discipline to be decided with one hearing board.
 Hearing boards involving students will be revised and include student perspective.
 Student supports are also addressed by centralized management of the Policy and Procedures and relationship building with the CGPS, GSA and Student Affairs to ensure supports for students are in place.